MidoAhmed/software-engineering-foundation-skills/README.md

 ### Problem-Solving

 Problem-solving is a skill that can be developed and improved progressively over time.
-Here's a step-by-step guide on how to work progressively on enhancing your problem-solving abilities.

 > **Practice Regularly** : there are several online platforms and resources where you can enhance your problem-solving skills and practice coding challenges.
 Here are some popular options: